 distinguishes it from visual art?

-RML: Poetry always works semantically because it uses language as its primary
+always works semantically because it uses language as its primary element.
+What

-element.
-What it may do is disrupt expected semantics.
-I don't believe language
+it may do is disrupt expected semantics.
+I don’t believe language can totally

-can totally be separated from notions of sense or semantics, however abstracted,
+be separated from notions of sense or semantics, however abstracted, exploded or

-exploded or cut-up it becomes.
-[I might allow that the work of people like Bob
+cut-up it becomes.
+I might allow that the work of people like Bob Cobbing

-Cobbing becomes quite difficult to “read” in terms of language, but in the
+becomes quite difficult to “read” in terms of language, but in the main I

-main I feel my point holds—and Bob's work I find easier to view as visual art
+feel my point holds—and Bob’s work I find easier to view as visual art than

-than poetry, though of course he often regarded his work as art, poetry and
+poetry, though of course he often regarded his work as art, poetry and sound

-JS: Is a poem's semantic element more important than its formal and visual
+a poem’s semantic element more important than its formal and visual elements?

-RML: No. Why should it be?
-That's like saying is the tone or line more
+Why should it be?
+That’s like saying is the tone or line more important in art

-important in art than the colour?
-It's all up for grabs, and an artist or writer
+than the colour?
+It’s all up for grabs, and an artist or writer may choose to

-may choose to focus on certain aspects of what they make.
-The problem comes when
+focus on certain aspects of what they make.
+The problem comes when anyone says,

-JS: When you say that you have to create the world with language, what do you
+you say that you have to create the world with language, what do you mean?

 relation to your painting, you have said ‘Colour, of course, can be as lyrical